Instrumentation requirements

 • TESS-HERMES (tess_hermes): Stars in the range 10.0 < V < 13.1 in the TESS Southern Continuous Viewing Zone (Sharma et al. 2018)

-• Other programs (other): Targeted observations in open clusters, the GALAH Pilot Survey (Martell et al. 2017), or targets from other HERMES observing that were not part of any of these surveys.
+• Other programs (other): Targeted observations in open and globular clusters, the GALAH Pilot Survey, or targets from other HERMES observing that were not part of any of these surveys.

-The imprints of these various magnitude limits from each sub-survey can be seen above in the overall magnitude distribution function for stars observed by the GALAH survey (except for the other programs) as of March 2021.
+The imprints of these various magnitude limits from each sub-survey can be seen above in the overall apparent magnitude distribution function for stars observed by the GALAH survey (except for the other programs) as of August 2023.

 Phase 2 (late 2020 onwards)